Razorback (film): Release

 Razorback was released in Australia on 19 April 1984, and grossed $801,000 at the box office.
-The film was given a limited release theatrical run in the US and UK by Warner Bros. on 16 November 1984.
+The film was given a limited release theatrical run in the US and UK by Warner Bros.
+Pictures on 16 November 1984.
 It grossed $150,140 at the box office in the United States.

 Following various VHS video releases, the film was issued on DVD in Australia by Umbrella Entertainment on 21 September 2005.
 It was presented in 2.40:1 widescreen with a 5.1 Dolby Digital soundtrack and the original 2.0 Dolby Stereo soundtrack.
 Special features include the 70-minute featurette "Jaws on Trotters"; an audio interview with actor Gregory Harrison; four brief pre-release deleted scenes with extra gore, sourced from VHS tape; a photo gallery; and an original theatrical trailer.

 Razorback was subsequently released on DVD in various other countries, including the US, UK, France and Germany, though they only contain varying quantities of the Australian disc's extras.
 The US release was by Warner Home Video, as part of the Warner Archive Collection, and only contains 2.0 stereo audio and the theatrical trailer.

 In 2014, Umbrella Entertainment released the film on Blu-ray with all of the prior DVD's extras and an additional 84 minutes of cast and crew interviews.

 In August 2018, Umbrella Entertainment released a newly remastered edition Blu-ray featuring a 4K remaster of the theatrical cut and a VHS-sourced version of the uncut film.
 In addition to porting over all previous supplements, newly produced extras include an audio commentary by director Russell Mulcahy and the retrospective "A Certain Piggish Nature: Looking Back at Razorback."

 Umbrella Entertainment released a 4K remaster of the film on 26 July 2023.

 Reception

 Razorback received mixed reviews from critics, with several critics comparing the film to Steven Spielberg's Jaws.
+On the review aggregator website Rotten Tomatoes, 58% of 12 critics' reviews are positive, with an average rating of 5.8/10.

 Empire awarded the film two out of five stars, writing, "The oddball nightmare style is effective but the prop pig and under par acting let the film down."
 TV Guide also gave the film two out of five stars, commending the film's cinematography, but stated that the film was "too repetitive (and sometimes simply too silly) to be truly engaging".

-Variety gave the film a positive review, writing, "The plot may be a bit familiar, but Razorback is no quickie: it’s an extremely handsome production, beautifully shot by Dean Semler."
+Variety gave the film a positive review, writing, "The plot may be a bit familiar, but Razorback is no quickie: it's an extremely handsome production, beautifully shot by Dean Semler."